Nasdanika/demo-c4-plantuml/README.md

-# demo-c4-plantuml
+# Demo C4 PlantUML Action Site
-Demo of a web site generated from an action model with C4 PlantUML diagrams
+Demo of a [web site](https://docs.nasdanika.org/demo-c4-plantuml/) generated from an action model with PlantUML C4 representations.